-4. Are you unable to fill an entire truckload of these perishable goods?
-By aggregating your volumes with other compatible products within your origin region into a variety of destination regions, you can more efficiently transport your perishable less than truckload (LTL) orders.
+If your perishable supply chain is large enough that you’re shipping enough goods to one location to fill an entire truckload, consolidation is unnecessary.
+By aggregating your volumes with other compatible products within your origin region into a variety of destination regions, you can more efficiently transport your perishable less than truckload (LTL) orders

 Understanding Perishable Consolidation